hmku/me/music.markdown

 permalink: /music/
 ---

-A collection of all the arrangements/compositions I've worked on.
+A collection of some of the arrangements/compositions I've worked on.

 <table>
   <tr>